186 plants indexed. Showing 37 matching current filters.

 Hattstedt wastewater treatment plant in Schleswig-Holstein, Germany, serves 1,900 people with secondary treatment.
 The closed facility discharged 480.84 m³/day and had a design capacity of 3,600 m³/day.

-Sterup wastewater treatment plant in Schleswig-Holstein, Germany, serves 1,010 people with advanced treatment.
-The facility is closed but historically discharged into the Geltinger Bucht coastal area.
+Dagebull wastewater treatment plant in Dagebüll-Hafen, Schleswig-Holstein, Germany, serves 1,024 people with advanced treatment.
+The facility is closed but discharged 259.15 cubic meters per day into the North Sea coastal environment.